DC 7200Digestive System38 CFR § 4.114

 The VA rates Soft tissue injury of the mouth, other than tongue or lips under Diagnostic Code (DC) 7200, governed by 38 CFR 38 CFR § 4.114.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Soft tissue injury of the mouth, other than tongue or lips qualify for TDIU (Total Disability Individual Unemployability)?
+Can Soft tissue injury of the mouth, other than tongue or lips qualify for TDIU?

-What evidence do I need to establish service connection for Soft tissue injury of the mouth, other than tongue or lips?
+What evidence supports a higher rating for Soft tissue injury of the mouth, other than tongue or lips?

-What is the C&P exam like for Soft tissue injury of the mouth, other than tongue or lips?
+What happens at the C&P exam for Soft tissue injury of the mouth, other than tongue or lips?

 Get a Personalized Rating Analysis